MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-4.md

 keywords: azure service principal, create service principal azure, create service principal azure cli
 ---

-# 4 - Get an existing service principal
+# Get an existing service principal

+## List service principals

 If you already have an existing service principal that you wish to use, this steps details how to retrieve your existing service principal.